hantsy/spring6-sandbox/docs/declarative-rsocket-client.md

 </dependency>
 ```

+## Defining an RSocket Controller

-You can simplly the define a compoennt to process the incoming requests like this.
+You can easily define a component to process incoming requests.
+Here’s a simple example:

 ```java
 @Controller